mpvosseller/aws-web-pub/README.md

 # aws-web-pub

-A CLI tool to easily publish a static website to AWS.
+Publish a static website to AWS with one simple command.

 With one simple command this tool provisions all of the AWS resources required to host your static website with a custom domain.
 The initial deployment takes